tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 Thus, showing signs of having some 'memory' of the immune system off of which it is working (this is much like playing a reverse card in UNO).

 Not all viruses in existence have this Envelope.
+For those that don't, the glycoproteins just mentioned above are present on the capsid ( Protein Coat ).

 ### One for the 'Gram: Feel Free To Give This One No Likes